gentakojima/emojione-picker-ubuntu/README.md

 ## How to run it

-If you installed it, the picker should be started on a new session start.
+If you installed it, the picker should be started on a fresh session start.
 Just close your current session, and start it again.

-If you want to manually run it now, just press `Alt+F2` and write the command `emojione-picker`.
+If you want to manually run it right now, just press `Alt+F2` and write the command `emojione-picker`.
 If you used the standalone installer and installed it just for the current user, you might need to specify the path to the program, that is `~/.local/bin/emojione-picker`.

 ## Troubleshooting issues